 But is all sexual fantasizing only lustful desire for a particular person?
 In my experience, I would say that it isn’t.
-We can make up imaginary objects of our horniness.
 In fact, just about everything in our minds about the past and the future is fantasy; only the present is reality.
-Fantasies about the past and the future, as well as the fantasies of our wild dreams and imaginations, fuel our sexual desires and activities.
+Fantasies about the past and the future, as well as the fantasies of our wild dreams and imaginations, can fuel our sexual desires.

 So when it comes to sex our bodies do not cause us much trouble.
-It’s our minds that get messed up, and unfortunately religion and culture has often contributed to this.
+It’s our minds that get messed up, and unfortunately religion and culture have often contributed to this.
 Because of religious and cultural views, often passed on in families, kids grow up ashamed of their bodies and what they do with them.
-This can linger for a lifetime even if you intellectually come to know better.
+For example, parents might say to their young children, “Stop playing with yourself,” without providing any sex education or making distinctions between what one does in private and what one does in public.
+So the child grows up thinking that fondling one’s genitals is bad behavior.
+Because they continue to do it, this can induce a sense of shame that can linger for a lifetime even if intellectually you come to know better.